Frequently Asked Questions

 Step 2.
 Competency Profile; and

 Step 3.
-Technical Interview.
+Technical Interview and Trade testing.

 Step’s 1 & 2 are completed with 7 days of receipt and step 3 is arranged within 6 weeks.